 Alumni can provide financial assistance for Fraternity, Foundation and Leadership Institute programs and scholarships.
 In return, each active chapter needs to involve and recognize its alumni with an effective alumni relations program that includes mutually enjoyable events as well as a regular alumni newsletter.
-The active chapter alumni relations program is the responsibility of the Tribune, whose duties are detailed earlier in this chapter.
+The active chapter alumni relations program is the responsibility of the Tribune and/or Alumni Relations Chairman, whose duties are detailed earlier in this chapter.